amrlsymlx/amrlsymlx/README.md

 <h2 align="center">Syamil here!</h2>

 * 🌍  I'm based in Kuala Lumpur
-* 💻  Your friendly freelance indie coder, builder & developer in the neighbourhood
+* 💻  Your friendly freelance indie coder in the neighbourhood
 * ⚒️  I build, ship, and maintain my own web apps - I can do for yours too!
-(A quick end-to-end solution)
 * 🖊️ I own a trembling pen plotter too 🤷, let me know what I gotta do about it.
 * ✉️  You can contact me at [amirulsyamil.ahmad@gmail.com](mailto:amirulsyamil.ahmad@gmail.com)